Teaching

 OUT OF DOORS

 There’s nothing quite like taking a class outside to pick apart all the stories contained within their local landscape.
-Observing complex Earth systems firsthand is one of the best ways to solidify the theoretical learning students do in class.
+Observing complex Earth systems firsthand is one of the best ways to crystallize the theoretical instruction students do in class.
 Not only that, but the practical skills they learn will help them as they go on to do field camp as upperclassmen or even take jobs with a significant outdoor component.
 Setting students up for early success in a low-stakes, high-support class environment is crucial.
 Plus, it can just be so much fun!

 I recognize that sometimes “nature” is not a place where every student feels inherently welcomed.
 As instructors, we have a lot of agency to improve the culture, safety, and accessibility of our field sites by emphasizing disability inclusive curriculum, anti-racist principles, and zero tolerance for harassment.